We have

 - Not using graphics and text-variation to break monotony of long text matter

-- We keep our personal likings aside and have no problem with blogs dealing with very narrow / un-sophisticated / personal subjects.
-Yet we advise you not to have too narrow a subject of the blog; it will make regular posting difficult as you will run out of matter and original thoughts.
+- Too narrow a subject of the blog.
+It makes regular posting difficult as you will run out of matter and original thoughts.
 On the other hand, appropriately ‘niche’ subjects lend themselves to detailed analysis and also focused monetization.
 So, choosing subject with care helps, unless yours is a personal / all-encompassing blog.

 - ITB has no issues with blogs that are not very popular.
 If they maintain quality, they rank higher than very popular blogs of poorer quality.
 Quality should rank higher than quantity, no?